Sonic Speed Simulator

 Sonic Speed Simulator (Note: The in-game title was updated to become Sonic Speed Simulator: Reborn on February 10, 2023.
 However, this change has yet to be reflected on the game's page on the Roblox website.) is a massively multiplayer online incremental platform game developed and published by Gamefam, under license and in association with Sega of America, and serves as an official entry in the Sonic the Hedgehog franchise on the gaming and game development platform Roblox.
-The gameplay involves moving around and collecting Chaos Orbs to level up and increase speed and jumping power.
+The gameplay involves speeding around and collecting Chaos Orbs to level up and increase speed and jumping power.